SkynetLabs/skynet-accounts/README.md

 ## License

-Skynet uses a custom [License](./LICENSE.md).
+Skynet Accounts uses a custom [License](./LICENSE.md).
 The Skynet License is a source code license that allows you to use, modify and distribute the software, but you must preserve the payment mechanism in the software.